Customizing the SDK

 // mysqlConfig.rootCaPem = "-----BEGIN CERTIFICATE-----\n..."

-// Build the SDK with MySQL backend (storage, tree store, and token store)
+// Build the SDK with the MySQL storage backend (storage, tree store, and

 let builder = SdkBuilder(config: config, seed: seed)